Don Paul Fowler: Work

 Although he did not leave a monograph at the time of his premature death, Fowler is to be reckoned amongst the outstanding Latinists of his generation on account of his intellectual range and originality.
 He was one of the pioneers in the application of modern literary theory and information technology within classical studies.
 His special research area in Latin literature was Roman Epicureanism and the works of Lucretius and Virgil, subjects to which he made numerous contributions, as he did to others.
 A book on Lucretius did not appear, however, nor did the long-awaited book with the provisional title Unrolling the Text: books and readers in classical Latin poetry, which was to cover the history of the book roll in antiquity and its function in ancient poetry.
 Nevertheless, a commentary on part of Book II of Lucretius has been published posthumously by his wife Peta.
 Moreover, Fowler wrote Subject Reviews in Latin Literature for the periodical Greece and Rome from 1986 to 1993 and was, together with his wife Peta, area editor for Latin literature in the third edition of the Oxford Classical Dictionary (see in particular his contributions on Lucretius, Virgil and Literary Theory and the Classics).
 As for literary theory, he worked in particular on irony, closure and intertextuality.

 Legacy

 A bursary for an undergraduate student reading Classics at Jesus College, named in honour of Fowler, was endowed in perpetuity in 2024.
+A Festschrift in his memory, titled Classical Constructions: Papers in Memory of Don Fowler, Classicist and Epicurean, was published by Oxford University Press in 2007.